Cyb3r-Jak3/blog/blog/_posts/2023-02-17-Cloudflared-DoT-proxy.md

 sudo systemctl enable --now cloudflared-doh.service
 ```

-Make sure that the service is health:
+Make sure that the service is healthly:

 `sudo systemctl status cloudflared`

 Test that DNS is resolving:

 `dig @127.0.0.1 -p 5053 google.com`

 ## Running with Docker